NewsLocal NewsIn Your NeighborhoodLowndes County

 and last updated

-Community organizers say the turnout is no accident.
-Melinee Calhoun, Senior State Organizing Manager for Georgia with Black Voters Matter, said her organization has been working to get people to the polls.
+Community organizers say the stakes go beyond any single race.
+Melinee Calhoun, Senior State Organizing Manager for Georgia with Black Voters Matter, said her organization has worked to reframe how voters think about elections.

 "You know, a big part of the work is really just helping people to understand that voting is not just about politics, but it's about power.
 It's about resources.
 It's about representation and the future of our communities," Calhoun said.